awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

 ### Prerequisites<a name="efa-start-impi-prereq"></a>

-Ensure that the user performing the following steps has sudo privileges\.
+Ensure that the user performing the following steps has sudo permissions\.

 **To install Intel MPI**